Chr15w1986/Portfolio-1/README.md

 9. Then click `Save`.
 10. It may take a few moments for the site to publish, but once live, the box at the top of the page with the site name will turn green and have a Blue tick to the left of the link to the live site.
 #
-# PROGRAMS USED

-* GIT
-  * For version control, commiting and pushing to github.
-* GITPOD
-  * The IDE used to code this website.
-* GITHUB
-  * Used to store repositories, files and images pushed from gitpod.
-* Am I Responsive
-  * Used to test responsiveness of the website at different screen sizes.
-* CHROME Developer tools
-  * For checking compatibilty, troubleshooting and editing code.
 #
 ## CREDITS AND REFERENCES